 Passengers flying into Dalaman can hire a car direct from the airport, and for many this is the ideal way to explore at their own pace.
 But for those who wish to unwind and relax into their holiday a little more slowly, it is possible to have the best of both worlds.
-A private transfer will take them to their hotel or villa, where a private saloon car, four-wheel-drive jeep or minibus will either be waiting for them, or delivered at a later stage, for them to enjoy at their leisure.
+A will take them to their hotel or villa, where a private saloon car, four-wheel-drive jeep or minibus will either be waiting for them, or delivered at a later stage, for them to enjoy at their leisure.

 The principal roads in Muğla, many of which are well maintained dual carriageways, provide an efficient way to explore both the magnificent coastline and mountainous hinterland of this diverse province.
 There are numerous small, independent, boutique hotels to choose from en-route but there are also several grand four and five star establishments.
 However, away from the busier roads there are villages unchanged by tourism, reached by winding mountain lanes and seldom used tracks, where motorists are more likely to see a donkey or a pedestrian than another vehicle.

 The southern part of Muğla is home to some fine examples of Lycian rock tombs, in particular, Dalyan and Fethiye.
 There are several Lycian sites in the southern part of Muğla, including Cadianda, Araxa, Xanthos, Pınara, Patara and Tlos but there are also ancient Greek and Roman sites.